No-Regret Learning in Bilateral Trade via Global Budget Balance: Price Discretizations and Two-Phase Algorithm

-In this section we present two key results on how seller's and buyer's valuations can be suitably discretized.
-First, in \Cref{subsec:additive_discretization} we prove that the gain from trade of the best fixed price in hindsight can be approximated with that of the best pair of (non-budget-balanced) prices on a suitable ``additive'' grid of the form $\{0,\varepsilon,2\varepsilon,\ldots,1\}$ for a suitable value of $\varepsilon>0$.
-Second, in \Cref{subsec:multiplicative_discretization} we construct an hybrid ``multiplicative-additive'' grid in which each interval of a suitable one-dimensional additive grid is further divided into sub-intervals with geometrically decreasing length $\varepsilon^i$, with $\varepsilon\in(0,1)$ and $i\in\{0,1,2\ldots\}$.
-The final grid has the property that the revenue achieved by the best fixed pair of prices on it is close to the gain from trade generated by the best fixed price in the $[0,1]$ interval.
-The latter result turns out to be crucial in the ``revenue-maximizing'' phase of our learning algorithms.
+In this section we present our two-phase meta algorithm, preceeded by two key results on how to discretize the price space in a way that ensures certain essential properties about profit and gain from trade.
+First, in \Cref{subsec:additive_discretization} we prove that the gain from trade of the best fixed price in hindsight is close to that of the best pair of (non-budget-balanced) prices on a suitable ``additive'' grid.
+Second, in \Cref{subsec:multiplicative_discretization} we construct an hybrid ``multiplicative-additive'' grid in which each interval of a one-dimensional additive grid is further divided into sub-intervals with geometrically decreasing length.
+This grid has the surprising property that the profit of the best fixed pair of prices on it is close to the gain from trade generated by the best fixed price in the $[0,1]$ interval, up to a poly-logarithmic multiplicative factor.
+Finally, we introduce our two-phase learning via the meta-algorithm $\egftmax$.